maminian/multipripser/README.md

 tool out there (according to Wikipedia), but it's single threaded.

-This code is designed to accelerate this in the situation that you want to compute *many* bar codes, by changing a few things in the standard pipeline of point-cloud to barcodes:
+This code is designed to accelerate this in the situation that you want to compute bar codes for *many* point clouds, by changing a few things in the standard pipeline of point-cloud to barcodes:
 * Given a point cloud, use a scikit-learn function for fast calculation of the distance matrix (it also happens to be parallelized by default)
 * Skip creating the file containing the distance matrix by instead